KodchakornL/CRM-Analytics-Intelligence/02 Customer Segmentation/README.md

-# Step Customer segmentation (In the case of customers who purchase more than once)
+# Step of Customer segmentation (In the case of customers who purchase more than once)
 ## 1. Install and import library Dependencies
 ## 2. Load Data (Supermarket dataset)
 ![load_data](./04_load_data.png)